ocmatan/ConnectivityTool/README.md

 or you can run ./gradlew jar to create an executable standalone jar

-**Compromises i made to get the code ready on time:**
+**Compromises i have made to get the code ready on time:**
 1. latency store- i used a simple file to persist the latency between executions, a better solution should be provided that doesn't require to load the entire store.
+2. latency store- a better thread safe solution is need to provide faster access to the shared resource.
-2. performance optimization - async logging instead of synchronized
+3. performance optimization - async logging instead of synchronized
-3. performance optimization - http client thread pool control
+4. performance optimization - http client thread pool control